inada-s/fopen2019/README.md

 # HOW TO CHECK

 See [hello-jni/README.md](hello-fopen#getting-started).
-The problem doesn't occur on Android Emulator, so you must prepare on real device.
+The problem doesn't occur on Android Emulator, so you must prepare  a real device.

 After clicking Run/Run 'app', open logcat window and find the message `fopen failed errno = 13`.